-Senior Executive Service (SES) Member includes a member of the service in the senior executive service under the Public Sector Management Act 1994 and

-Public Sector Management Standards.
-A person, appointed to an office in clause 2.1 of this Determination, has a number of the same entitlements as an SES Member. traveller means a person, mentioned in clause 2.1 of this Determination, who is travelling away from their home base for official purposes.
+Senior Executive Service (SES) Member means a member of the service in the senior executive service under the Public Sector Management Act 1994.
+A person, appointed to an office in clause 2.1 of this Determination, has a number of the same entitlements as an SES Member.

-18 Revocation of previous determination
+18 Revocation of previous Determination

-18.1 Determination 11 of 2021 is revoked.
+18.1 Determination 10 of 2021 is revoked.